Eksekk/MM7-Rev4-mod-for-MMMerge/README.md

 * all damage to monsters is decreased by 15% (set Rev4ForMergeNerfDamage option to anything other than 1 to disable it).
 * Most maps have extra monster spawns, usually guarding most of currently free to explore locations.
 Note: some spawns are very difficult and are not intended to be fought right away.
 It's perfectly fine to just grab the loot and run away.
 Change Rev4ForMergeExtraMonsterSpawns option to anything other than 1 to disable.
 * Most of gold gains (selling/gold piles/quest rewards/wells) is reduced to 75% of original value.
 * Normal map spawnpoints spawn more monsters.
+You can lower the amount a bit by setting Rev4ForMergeSmallerMapstatsSpawnIncrease to 1 (but still more will spawn than on easy).
 * You can hire only 3 NPCs at the same time instead of 4.
+To always allow 4, set Rev4ForMergeDecreaseMaxHiredNpcAmount to 0.

 Hard introduces (see above how to disable specific changes):
 * even less powerful free skill boosts.